Santhosh-vidhan/attention/README.md

 ## Attention (wip)

-This repository will house a visualization that will attempt to convey instant enlightenment of how <a href="https://www.quantamagazine.org/will-transformers-take-over-artificial-intelligence-20220310/">Attention</a> works.
+This repository will house a visualization that will attempt to convey instant enlightenment of how <a href="https://www.quantamagazine.org/will-transformers-take-over-artificial-intelligence-20220310/">Attention</a> works, in the field of artificial intelligence.

 ## What has Attention accomplished?